BillyMwangiDev/AirBnB-Clone-project/README.md

 Oversees timelines, resources, and communication among team members.
 Ensures deliverables meet project goals and deadlines.

+🗄️ Database Design
+1. Users

+Description: Represents both guests and hosts using the platform.
+Key Fields:

+id: Unique identifier for each user.

+name: Full name of the user.

+email: Used for authentication and communication.

+password: Encrypted user password.

+role: Defines if the user is a guest or host.

+Relationships:

+A user can list multiple properties (host).

+A user can make multiple bookings (guest).

+A user can write multiple reviews.

+2. Properties

+Description: Represents rental listings created by hosts.
+Key Fields:

+id: Unique identifier for each property.

+title: Name of the property.

+description: Details about the property.

+price_per_night: Cost per night of stay.

+host_id: References the user who owns the property.

+Relationships:

+A property belongs to a user (host).

+A property can have multiple bookings.

+A property can have multiple reviews.

+3. Bookings

+Description: Represents reservations made by guests for properties.
+Key Fields:

+id: Unique identifier for each booking.

+user_id: References the guest making the booking.

+property_id: References the booked property.

+check_in_date: Start date of the stay.

+check_out_date: End date of the stay.

+Relationships:

+A booking belongs to a user (guest).

+A booking belongs to a property.

+A booking is linked to a payment.

+4. Reviews

+Description: Represents feedback provided by users about a property.
+Key Fields:

+id: Unique identifier for each review.

+user_id: References the user who wrote the review.

+property_id: References the reviewed property.

+rating: Numeric rating (e.g., 1–5).

+comment: Text feedback about the stay.

+Relationships:

+A review belongs to a user.

+A review belongs to a property.

+5. Payments

+Description: Records payment transactions related to bookings.
+Key Fields:

+id: Unique identifier for each payment.

+booking_id: References the related booking.

+amount: Total amount paid.

+payment_method: e.g., credit card, PayPal, M-Pesa.

+status: Indicates if the payment was successful, pending, or failed.

+Relationships:

+A payment belongs to a booking.

+A booking has one payment.

 Author: Billy Mwangi
 License: MIT
 Version: 1.0.0